 Biblical Passages That Seem to Read Christians or Believers Can be Indwelt With a Demon

 It reads that Paul himself had a demon indwelt in his body.
 Yes, I know there are different interpretations for the following scripture but if one reads it at face value it really does read Paul had a demon in his body.

 “And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger [angel] of Satan to buffet me, lest I should be exalted above measure” (2 Corinthians 12:7, emphasis mine).

 According to Strong’s Concordance, a messenger can literally be an angel, and the vast majority of times it is translated as “angel.”
 So, God allowed an angel of Satan to dwell in the flesh of Paul to buffet him.

 God used Paul to perform extraordinary miracles in Ephesus (Acts 19:11).
 These manifestations of God’s power included healings and expelling demons: “So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them” (Acts 19:12).
 But Paul’s deliverance ministry was after explaining “that all they which dwelt in Asia heard the word of the Lord Jesus, both Jews and Greeks” (Acts 19:10).

 It is quite likely that many of the new believers in Christ would have experienced a ministry of deliverance by Paul.

 I have not found any passage of scripture that suggests that demons will automatically leave the moment a demonized person converts to Christianity.
 In the ministry of Philip in Samaria (Acts Ch.
 8), it suggests demons don’t automatically leave.
 If it was the case demons left automatically when people believed and were baptized, why would Philip have spent time and effort casting them out?
-He would have simply baptized the new believers, which would have automatically expelled the demons.
+He would have simply have the people believe and confess Jesus Christ, which would have automatically expelled the demons.

 More passages that seem that is possible for a Christian to be demonized: